tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 ## Conclusion
 I strongly recommend getting a Teensy 3.x or 4.x for building a Control Surface.
-MIDI over USB is supported right of the box, and it's the only platform that currently supports USB audio output.
+MIDI over USB is supported right out of the box, and it's the only platform that currently supports USB audio output.
 On top of that, it has plenty of memory to create large MIDI Controllers, and drive lots of displays.